mjm5vp/beerApp/beer-app-rails/README.md

 ##Launching this app
 1. Clone repo to local
-2. Bundle install
+2. Run bundle install from terminal
-3. Drop, create, migrate, and seed Database
+3. In terminal: drop, create, migrate, and seed Database if using local clone.
+Visit http://www.brewerydb.com/developers to get your own API key to use BreweryDB's most current API.

 ##Future Iterations
-This app was completed in 5 days and there are many additional features that we'd add to make this 100% and more user friendly.
+This app was completed in 5 days and there are many additional features that we'd add to make this 100% functional and more user friendly.
 1. Add a comments model so people can leave feedback and comments on breweries.
 2. Add user authentication, which opens a whole realm of possibilities like user favorites, brewery checkin, more secure posting parameters.
 3. Rating system for beers.